ComposableFi/composable/code/xcvm/SPEC.md

 }
 ```

-On the executing interpreter, `BindingValue::Self` will be interpolated at index 13 of the payload before being executed, the final payload then becomes `swap(10,(1,2), BindingValue::Self)`, where `BindingValue::Self` is the canonical address of the interpreter on the destination side.
+On the executing interpreter, `BindingValue::Self` will be interpolated at byte index 13  of the payload before being executed, the final payload then becomes `swap(10,(1,2), BindingValue::Self)`, where `BindingValue::Self` is the canonical address of the interpreter on the destination side.

 Besides accessing the `Self` register, `BindingValue` allows for lazy lookups of AssetId conversions, by using `BindingValue::AssetId(GlobalId)`, or lazily converting decimal points depending on the chain using the `Balance` type.

+Bindings do not support non byte aligned encodings.

 #### Handling Balances